Tax brackets are the income ranges taxpayers fall into, outlining what you can expect to pay in taxes on your taxable income each year.

 How do tax brackets work?

 The United State’s progressive tax system means that the higher your taxable income, the more you will pay in taxes.
-As you move up the tax bracket, the tax rate also increases.1 In other words, the less you make, the lower your federal income tax rate will be, and vice versa.
+As you move up the tax bracket, the tax rate also increases.¹ The less you make, the lower your federal income tax rate will be, and vice versa.

 Note: your total taxable income isn’t all taxed at your income tax bracket rate.
 You’ll only pay the specified tax rate for income within that bracket.

-The good news about this system is that your entire income won’t fall into one tax bracket, and you won’t pay more in taxes on all of your income simply because you fall into a higher bracket.
+The good news about this system is that your entire income won’t fall into one tax bracket.
+Plus, you won’t pay more in taxes on all of your income simply because you fall into a higher bracket.

 The overall percentage you’ll pay is your effective tax rate.
 You can calculate this percentage by dividing the tax you owe by your taxable income.